brendanjodowd/CSO/README.md

 =========

 ### Get started
 Hi!
 This package provides a convenient means of importing CSO data tables which are stored on Statbank.
-To install, use the following (requires devtools):
+To install, use the following (requires devtools package):
 ```
 devtools::install_github("brendanjodowd/CSO")
 ```